AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-git-connector.md

     >[!TIP]
     >
     >* Hover over <img src="./assets/info-details.svg" alt= "info icon" width="25"> near the field to view more details about it.
     >* Fields with * are mandatory.
-For example, you can enter the following details for the ElasticSearch connector.
+For example, you can enter the following details for the Git connector.

     - **Name**: Enter the name of the data source.
     - **Target AEM root path**: Enter the path in the AEM repository where content imported from Git should be stored.